Is Oatmeal Vegan? Which Ones Are Vegan?

 In conclusion, plain oats are entirely plant based and not derived from animals.

 So yes!
-Oats are vegan.
+Oats are vegan and plant based.

 But the question gets a bit more tricky when ingredients are added to plain oats.